visual-framework/vf-core/tools/vf-component-library/src/site/updates/2020-09-11-communicating-more.md

 It dumps the changes into a time-stamped Markdown file which our [Eleventy-based component library](https://github.com/visual-framework/vf-core/tree/develop/tools/vf-component-library) turns into [a blog post](https://github.com/visual-framework/vf-core/blob/develop/tools/vf-component-library/src/site/updates.njk).

+We run this as an aliased command: `yarn run releasenotes`

 The file then needs some manual massaging which we plan to further automate in the future:

 - Insert templated frontmatter